 The outlook for acquisition and development of natural resource projects deteriorated due to the global financial crisis in late 2008 and first half of 2009.
-However these conditions started showing some improvement in the second half of 2009 and in 2010 to date.
-The lower level of exploration activity has resulted in greater availability and generally lower prices for mineral exploration services.
+However these conditions started showing some improvement in the second half of 2009 and a marked improvement in 2010 to date with increasing precious and base metal prices.
+The improved conditions has generated renewed interest and demand for high quality mineral exploration projects.